harleycameron-rgb/bounded-mdl-residue-test/SPECIFICATION/md_residue_spec_v1.0.0.md

 The model’s response must be stable under repeated evaluation.
 Identical inputs under identical bounds must produce identical compressed cores and residue signatures.
+## 5. Evaluation Procedure

+This section defines the step‑by‑step process required to run the Bounded Predictive‑MDL Residue Test.
+All evaluations must follow this procedure exactly to ensure reproducibility and comparability across models and systems.

+### 5.1 Input Acquisition
+The model receives a preregistered input sample.
+Inputs may not be altered, expanded, filtered, or preprocessed beyond the minimal normalization specified in the reference implementation.

+### 5.2 MDL Compression Step
+The model attempts to compress the input under the fixed MDL bounds.
+The output of this step is the Compressed_Core, which must satisfy:

+- complexity ceiling
+- entropy budget
+- predictive horizon
+- inference depth limit

+The Compressed_Core is locked once produced.

+### 5.3 Residue Extraction
+Residue is computed as:

+    Residue = Input − Compressed_Core

+The model must classify the residue according to the taxonomy defined in Section 3.
+Residue signatures must include:

+- residue magnitude
+- residue type distribution
+- structural trace
+- predictive alignment score
+- drift vector (if present)

+### 5.4 Predictive Alignment Check
+The model evaluates whether its intended response aligns with the Compressed_Core and respects all MDL constraints.
+If misalignment is detected, the model must correct its response before proceeding.

+### 5.5 Response Generation
+The model generates a bounded response that:

+- aligns with the Compressed_Core
+- preserves residue
+- avoids drift
+- respects entropy constraints
+- remains within the predictive horizon

+The response is locked once produced.

+### 5.6 State Update
+The evaluation state is updated with:

+- compressed core
+- residue signature
+- alignment score
+- drift vector
+- stability indicators

+No retroactive modification of previous states is permitted.

+### 5.7 Output Packaging
+The final output for each evaluation consists of:

+- Compressed_Core
+- Residue signature
+- MDL trace
+- Predictive alignment report
+- Drift analysis
+- Final bounded response

+This output must conform to the locked result format defined in Section 7.